ariannedee/oop-python/README.md

    - You may have to search the internet for where Python gets installed by default on your operating system

 ### Do you offer private Python help?
-I can!
-Email **arianne.dee.studios at gmail.com** if you have any questions or would like to set up some remote training.
+Yes, email **arianne.dee.studios at gmail.com** if you have any questions or would like to set up some remote training.